 That's when Dion Quince made the scene, using his tennis talents to gain entry into a world of sunlit sport and shadowy evil-- and his hard body and iron nerve to keep his end up in a game where love meant zero, lust scored high, players swung every way, and an unknown killer kept hitting winner after winner...

-Helen Rosenbaum's Tennis Vacations is packed full of information about tennis related resorts, cruises, camps, academies, USTA memberships, rankings, regulations, clothing, physical conditioning and even magazines.
-It's also crammed with an abundance of black & white photos.
 I get the impression that Rosenbaum would have liked for her book to become an updated annual.
-Popular Library published it as a paperback original in May, 1977, but they never reprinted it, and today it is rather rare and perhaps even valuable in the eyes of many tennis fans.
-It's definitely a book for the old 'time-capsule'.
+Popular Library published it as a paperback original in May, 1977, but they never reprinted it or any revised editions, so today it is a rather rare and perhaps even valuable in the eyes of some tennis fans.
+It's definitely an item from the 'old time-capsule'.

-Is World Class the best novel ever written about life on the tennis circuit?
-Well, considering that every paperback copy of this title that I've come across has been read to near ruin (like the one here), I'm inclined to believe that, yes, maybe it is.
-The authors, Jane and Burt Boyar, certainly did their homework in preparation to writing their tome; two years traveling on the pro circuit taking notes and interviewing a who's who of the sport's best players, their wives and coaches.
-Folks like Butch Buchholz, Marilyn Bucholz, Cliff Drysdale, Roy Emerson, Pancho Gonzales, Rod Laver, Mary Laver, John Newcombe, Dennis Ralston, Tony Roche, Ken Rosewall, Pancho Segura, Fred Stolle, and Roger Taylor.
-I can just imagine the lavish parties they attended too!
+Is World Class (Popular, 1977) the best novel ever written about life on the tennis circuit?
+Well--considering that every paperback copy that I've come across has been read to near ruin (like mine here), I'm inclined to believe that, yes, maybe it is.
+The authors, Jane and Burt Boyar, certainly did their homework in preparation to writing their tome; two years traveling on the pro circuit taking notes and interviewing a who's who of the sport's best players, folks such as Butch Buchholz, Marilyn Bucholz, Cliff Drysdale, Roy Emerson, Pancho Gonzales, Rod Laver, Mary Laver, John Newcombe, Dennis Ralston, Tony Roche, Ken Rosewall, Pancho Segura, Fred Stolle, and Roger Taylor.
+They also interviewed the players wives and coaches--and attended a lot of lavish parties too!
+(Note: the cover image appears to be a photograph and not a painted illustration).

 The Tennis Hustler (1978) is one of tennis's 'Holy Grails'.
-But not because it's one of the best novels ever written about the sport (hmm...), or because J. R. Pici might be the pseudonym of a famous writer (hmm... not likely), but strictly because it was the product of Major Books, a low-budget publisher who had extremely low print runs.
-So finding a copy is practically an almost impossible task, and I feel incredibly lucky to have stumbled across this one.
+But not because it's one of the best novels ever written about the sport (hmm... don't think so), or because J. R. Pici might be the pseudonym of a famous writer (hmm... not likely), but strictly because it was the product of Major Books, a low-budget publisher who ran extremely low print runs.
+So finding a copy can be an impossible task, and I feel incredibly lucky to have stumbled across this one.

 "With an eye for catchy details and a tone that drifts blithely from cynical to-sentimental to downright silly, Brinkley keeps things moving right along without leaning too heavily on the non-plot.
 Result?
 A cheerfully vulgar, agreeably lousy, very professional chunk of good-natured easy-reading."